CD Covers3D Digital ArtIllustrated NovelsVideo Gaming ArtFractalsCollaborationsAwards

 Cover art for my solo piano CD, 13 Masks.
 Pencil on paper, colored in Photoshop.

-Base on the photo compilation "Six Views of a Breezeway," Alimar added a ghostly font and this became the back cover of my upcoming release, A Bit of Light.
+Base on the photo compilation "Six Views of a Breezeway," Al Ligammari added a ghostly font and this became the back cover of my release, A Bit of Light.

 Photo of a woman walking the bayshoreline from Provincetown, Cape Cod, is the artwork used for my first solo piano CD, Morning Whispers.